top of page

 Where to Watch: Prime Video

-While Madison Stewart has continued to work in activism, shark conservation, and filmmaking—including a few Shark Week specials—Shark Girl was my first introduction to Stewart and her work.
+Why Watch: While Madison Stewart has continued to work in activism, shark conservation, and filmmaking—including a few Shark Week specials—Shark Girl was my first introduction to Stewart and her work.
 At 14 years old, Stewart dropped out of school in favor of homeschooling to devote her time to shark conservation and advocacy through filmmaking.
 This documentary footage shot in Australia, Mexico, Palau, and the Bahamas features Stewart free diving with tiger sharks, Caribbean reef sharks, and silky sharks.
 Shark Girl also does a great job explaining how sharks are a keystone species in our oceans.
 Protecting these apex predators ensures the overall health of our oceans, and finding alternatives to commercial shark fishing protects our ecosystems and communities.
 Shark Girl strikes the perfect balance between ecological documentary and human-interest story.

 Of Shark and Man (2015)

-Dir.: David Diley
+Director & Screenwriter: David Diley

 Featuring: David Diley, Rusiate Balenagasau, Manasa Bulivou, Alfie Christofferson & Nanise Ledua